benfrankel/pyri_state/README.md

 ## Ecosystem compatibility

-Opt in to a `BevyState<S>` wrapper for compatibility with ecosystem crates:
+Easily enable an associated `BevyState<S>` wrapper to interact with crates that expect it:

 ```rust
 use bevy_asset_loader::prelude::*;